Student Handbook – ABCs of Student Life

 Signing an Academy student out of the building overnight transfers the responsibility for that student from the Academy to the individual signing the student out of the building.
 For the Academy to resume responsibility, the student(s) AND the individual transporting the student(s), MUST immediately upon their return, come into the Academy’s Front Desk to sign-in and be verified.

 Exception: While out on a gold travel form (day travel option), all Academy policies must be followed with the exception that the student may drive a vehicle with an immediate family member (non-Academy student) over 18 years old or an extended family member over 21 years old.
 Once signed out on a gold travel form (overnight option), the student does not have any Academy driving restrictions.

 Blanket Permission: For day travel only, blanket permission may be given at the parent/guardian’s discretion on the white day-travel permission form (white form).
 A parent/guardian must complete the white form in person.
 No overnight blanket permission is accepted.
 (See below for more details.)

 Private Residences: Unless traveling overnight, a student who wishes to visit a private residence must get special permission.
 If the student is traveling with their parent/guardian, this permission is presupposed.
-Otherwise, special permission must be granted prior to signing out on a gold form for day travel.
-The student must request the permission from a Student Life Counselor on their floor.
-If the SLC grants the permission, confirmation with a parent/guardian will ensue.
 Students must plan ahead in requesting the special permission so that parents/guardians can be available for contact.

 The Academy reserves the right to deny permission when student safety and well-being may be in jeopardy.